bimri/precious/docs/EXAMPLES.md

-# Precious Package Examples and Tutorials
+# Precious-NLP Package Examples and Tutorials

 ## Table of Contents